 Third Plan amendments hearing at Mar 18 meeting

 While comments on the District's Third Water Management Plan amendments ended Feb 13 (see next story below), the public will have one more chance to react to the amendments at our regularly scheduled board meeting, at 7 PM on March 18.
-Further details will be posted soon.
+See this document for further details about the meeting.

 Third Water Management Plan amendments